Amitind/bookmarklet_one/src/en/bm/enable-right-click.md

 **With one click, this bookmarklet bypasses website restrictions and re-enables right-click menu access, allowing you to use essential browser features like:**

 - Copy and paste functionality
 - Save images
 - View page source
 - Inspect elements (for developers)
 - Access browser context menus
+{: .list-inside .list-disc .mb-6}

 Perfect for researchers, developers, and users who need to interact with web content naturally.
 This tool helps restore standard browser functionality while maintaining respect for content ownership.